cyface-de/android-energy-settings/README.md

 ### Dismiss Dialogs

-You may want to dismiss all dialogs when the app is paused, e.g. because the user may be pausing the app to change the settings as explained in the warning.
+You may want to dismiss all dialogs created by this library when the app is paused, e.g. because the user may be pausing the app to change the settings as explained in the warning.

 This way you can use the [Show Dialogs](#show-dialogs) again in `onResume()`